-In rural areas the medium of instruction from P.1 to P.4 will be the relevant local area languages; and from P.5 onwards English will be the medium of instruction.
+In rural areas the medium of instruction from P.1to P.4 will be the relevant local area languages; and from P.5 onwards English will be the medium of instruction.
 In urban areas the medium of instruction will be English throughout the primary cycle.
 Kiswahili and English will be taught as compulsory subjects to all children throughout the primary cycle, in both rural and urban areas.
 Emphasis in terms of allocation of time and in the provision of instructional materials, facilities and teachers will, however, be gradually placed on Kiswahili as the language possessing greater capacity for uniting Ugandans and for assisting rapid social development.
 The relevant area language will also be taught as a subject in primary schools; this applies to both rural and urban areas.
 However, students may or may not offer this subject for Primary Leaving Examination (PLE).
 Uganda National Examinations Board (UNEB) will, nevertheless, provide the examination in all the five main Ugandan languages (Luo, Runyakitara, Luganda, Ateso/Akarimojong and Lugbara) in PLE for those who study any of these languages as a subject for examination.

-On the other hand, a new curriculum policy for lower primary school classes was approved by the Ministry of Education and Sports in 2005 which emphasizes the use of local language policy in the first three grades of primary education, it states:
+the Ministry of Education and Sports in 2005 which emphasizes the use of local language policy in the first three grades of primary education, it states: